Yash7818/Portfolio-task/README.md

 # PortFolio

-## Available Scripts
+- Clone the repository
+- `yarn install` to install all the dependencies

-In the project directory, you can run:
+- In the project directory, you can run:

 ### `yarn start`